 Slowdown in luxury sales: According to Bain & Co, the growth in luxury sales globally is seeing a slowing trend over the past decade, from 11% in 2010, to 5% in 2014, to 4% in 2019 and -50% in 2020 due to the pandemic.
 It predicted that global luxury sales growth will continue to be in single digit figures.
 Although Shang Xia operates in a specific segment of luxury goods and is aiming to carve out a unique niche, this slowdown in growth could be a real threat if the impact across different luxury goods segments is asymmetrical.
 But both CEO Jiang and the Hermès management board are focused on long-term brand building rather than short-term revenue growth.

 Many strong Western brands have attempted to fortify their brand equity by expanding into newer product categories, which ultimately causes the brand to lose its aura of exclusivity.
-However, at a price range of USD 26,200 for a porcelain bowl set to USD 37,500 for a Ming dynasty-inspired chair, CEO Jiang is aware about the need to balance between accessibility and exclusivity.
+With a price range of USD 26,200 for a porcelain bowl set to USD 37,500 for a Ming dynasty-inspired chair, CEO Jiang is aware about the need to balance between accessibility and exclusivity.
 She has expressed that the brand is working to broaden the range of more accessible products in order to target younger consumers, who also appreciate the tradition, culture and heritage that Shang Xia embody.
 Nonetheless, with its January 2017 sales reflecting a 25% increase from the previous year and the brand seeing a similar double-digit growth every month in 2017, market conditions do not seem to be a huge threat to Shang Xia currently.

 There is no one doubting the potential of Shang Xia’s bold creative vision and the products that are the outputs of the vision.
 Shang Xia’s future success potential will depend on its ability to react to competitive pressures.
 There is a possibility of competition entering the space Shang Xia wants to occupy sooner rather than later as luxury manufacturers are continuously looking for areas of growth.